 Shu-Yin (Tina) Yu

 Tina has been a member of Ropes & Gray’s Litigation and Enforcement team since 2012.
 She started in our Hong Kong office, then worked in our London office for 6 years and is now based in our Shanghai office.
 She has significant experience in handling cross-border matters relating to anti-corruption, anti-money laundering, economic and trade sanctions, as well as related misconduct, including government-initiated and internal investigations, risk assessments and transaction due diligence and portfolio company management.
 Tina’s work has covered jurisdictions spanning Asia, the Middle East and Europe.
 Tina has represented clients in the life sciences and technology industries, including companies undergoing government investigations as well as companies subject to deferred prosecution agreements and government monitorships.

-Tina was recently seconded to the Regulatory Compliance team of the Legal Department of one of the world’s leading integrated oil and gas companies, where she advised on the compliance risk of various projects.
+Tina has been seconded to the regulatory compliance team of the legal department of one of the world’s leading integrated oil and gas companies, where she advised on the compliance risk of various projects.

 - Conducted numerous internal investigations relating to the Foreign Corrupt Practices Act (“FCPA”) on behalf of several multinational life sciences companies; investigations included those in China, Japan, Malaysia, Taiwan, Thailand, India, Saudi Arabia, and Germany.
 Also conducted internal investigations for a leading private equity company and a multinational information technology company in China.
 Conducted internal investigations in relation to fraud in Europe.

 - Represented a multinational medical device company in a government appointed compliance monitorship, with a focus on its operations in Japan, India and Western Europe.